awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

   If the crawler is running, contains the total time elapsed since the last crawl began\.
 + `CreationTime` – Timestamp\.

-  The time when the crawler was created\.
+  The time that the crawler was created\.
 + `LastUpdated` – Timestamp\.

-  The time the crawler was last updated\.
+  The time that the crawler was last updated\.
 + `LastCrawl` – A [LastCrawlInfo](#aws-glue-api-crawler-crawling-LastCrawlInfo) object\.

   The status of the last crawl, and potentially error information if an error occurred\.